Mehul-kh2005/Huffman-Coding-Web-App/README.md

 ### Mehul Khandelwal – [GitHub Profile](https://github.com/Mehul-kh2005/)

 ## License
-This project is restricted.
-All rights reserved by the author.
-You cannot use, copy, or distribute the code without permission.
+This project is the intellectual property of **Mehul Khandelwal**.

+**Allowed:**
+You are permitted to use this project by following the steps mentioned in this README file.

+**Restricted:**
+You are not allowed to modify, copy, distribute, or use this project in any way beyond what is explicitly mentioned without prior permission from the author.